 There has been some confusion among both consultants and customers about the LuLaRoe sales tax policy.
 In short, consultants are responsible for charging sales tax to their customers in accordance with the tax rate of the state in which the customer lives.
 Customers will see the sales tax, if any, added to their total purchase price before approving payment through the LuLaRoe vendor system.
 Keep reading for more specific information regarding the LuLaRoe sales tax policy.

 When LuLaRoe customers purchase a product, they will be charged the sales tax applicable to their state of residence.
 The sales tax is added to the amount of the purchase price and charged immediately, so it’s not something customers should need to worry about when they’re making a purchase.

-Just for reference, in case you’d like to calculate the sales tax ahead of placing an order, below are each state’s sales tax rates or exemptions from state sales tax for clothing:
+For reference, in case you’d like to calculate the sales tax ahead of placing an order, below is each state’s sales tax rates for clothing, courtesy of TaxFoundation.org:

 - Alabama: 4%

 - Alaska: 0%

 - Arizona: 5.6%

 - Colorado: 2.9%

 - Indiana: 7%